 Teaching is consistently good.
 As a result, children thrive and are well motivated to learn in this high quality nursery.
 Staff provide an exciting, stimulating and well-organised environment, with a range of resources to promote physical development, including climbing.
 There is a sharp focus on helping children to acquire communication and language skills and supporting their physical, personal, social and emotional development.
 Staff join in children's play, role modelling and extending their vocabulary, appropriate to children's stage of development.
-However, not all staff are confident in using openquestioning techniques to encourage children to think critically.
-Children develop their communication and language skills as they show an interest in familiar sounds.
-Staff encourage children to repeat familiar words and give opportunities for them to speak and listen in their own language, in order to participate fully.
-Babies understand what is being said to them as they begin to point and gesture and use single words to communicate.
+However, not all staff are confident in using open-ended questioning techniques to consistently encourage children to think critically.
+Children develop their communication and language skills as they show interest in familiar sounds.
+Staff encourage them to repeat familiar words and give opportunities for children to speak and listen in their own language in order to participate fully.
+Babies understand what is being said to them as they begin to point, gesture and use single words to communicate.

 A range of resources provided by the nursery ensures that all children's language and communication needs are met.
 Consequently, children are highly motivated to learn, which means that they consistently display the characteristics of effective learning.
-However, there is scope to improve the organisation of books within the toddler rooms, so children can access these independently.

 Expressive arts and design is very evident throughout children's learning.
 Staff provide children with a wealth of materials and opportunities for children to explore art.
 As a result, all children are particularly confident using paint, a range of resources and role play, which staff skilfully link to all areas of learning and development.
-For example, babies explore with corn flakes using their hands, clearly enjoying the multi-sensory experience as they experiment with pouring from one container to another.
-While in the pre-school, children are supported to investigate mini-beasts as they dig for them in the garden then count them onto a tally sheet when inside.
-Staff whole-heartedly accept children's own interests, which means that children are very proud of their achievements and consequently, engage very well in all aspects of learning.
-Staff enthusiastically plan learning using the information gathered from parents on entry to the setting.
+For example, children make gingerbread biscuits after reading the story and then re-enact the story with puppets at story time and when building houses with large bricks.
+Children are supported to investigate treasure in the mud kitchen as they look and investigate what they find.
+Staff wholeheartedly accept children's own interests, which means that children are very proud of their achievements and consequently engage very well in all aspects of learning.
+Staff enthusiastically plan learning using the information gathered from parents on entry to the nursery.
 Every child has an individual profile and a record of learning that identifies children's learning and progress.
-Parents spoken to on the day of the inspection, report that they receive high quality information from the manager and staff and have a range of opportunities to contribute towards their children's learning.
+Parents spoken to on the day of the inspection report that they receive high quality information from the manager and staff and have a range of opportunities to contribute towards their children's learning.
 For example, through sharing strategies to support speech and language development, very good partnerships with parents are actively contributing to children's learning and progression.

 Each child is assigned a key person to be responsible for their development, care practices and liaison with parents.
-Parents speak to staff daily and contribute to their child's 'observations and profiles' booklets, that are sent home on a regular basis as a communication tool.
-Furthermore, very strong links with parents, who fully contribute towards learning activities, means that children are well prepared for school and their next stage of learning.
+Parents speak to staff daily and contribute to their child's observations and profiles.
+Furthermore, very strong links with parents, who fully contribute towards learning activities, mean that children are well prepared for school and their next stage of learning.